 The dominance of the German cities is broken by Copenhagen, which claims second place – jointly with Frankfurt – following an impressive ascent of the rankings over the years.
 Domestic and international players alike are drawn to the Danish capital for its strong employment growth and lively tourist trade.

-Despite the brighter general outlook in this late-cycle market, there are enough warning signals to prevent confidence slipping into complacency.
+Despite the brighter general outlook in this late-cycle market, there are enough warning signals to prevent confidence from slipping into complacency.
 Historically low yields, a collective pressure to invest and a scarcity of available core assets are all uppermost in the minds of the industry leaders canvassed for Emerging Trends Europe.
 A rise in interest rates is a prospect that was not evident a year ago.

 And when it comes to the geopolitical backdrop to business, international instability remains a big concern.